cesheridan/streamline.vim/README.md

 Alternative approaches are just _too much thinking, or are cumbersome, if one elects to chase a mouse_.

 **Use Cases** include
-* **Research into established libraries**, viewed from galleries of meaningfully-arranged, many-windowed tabs
+* **Research into established libraries**, viewed from galleries of carefully-arranged, many-windowed tabs
 * **Multiple-terminal sessons** where the developer both edits and interacts with static or varying sets of network terminals
 * **File system scans** for quick assessment of what is and is not present in the core directories of an OS instance